 The shop can better plan for mechanic schedules because it knows exactly what is coming in each day and when.
 They can also plan jobsite travel more efficiently to get their mechanics where they need to go and prevent project delays.
 There’s no more surprises and an inability to get work done because there aren’t enough mechanics available.
 They can plan ahead with preventative maintenance alerts instead of random drop-offs because something happens to be off that day.

-Apps for equipment maintenance tracking helps your equipment manager stay on top of assets so your company can be more efficient, saving you money and keeping job sites running smoothly.
+Apps for equipment maintenance and resource tracking helps your equipment manager stay on top of assets so your company can be more efficient, saving you money and keeping job sites running smoothly.

 Often, preventative maintenance is overlooked because the asset is needed elsewhere.
-Equipment maintenance and management systems allow your equipment manager to schedule assets appropriately by using maintenance work order templates, so you have time to do necessary preventative maintenance without losing time on a job site.
+Equipment management solutions and maintenance tracking allow your equipment manager to schedule assets appropriately by using maintenance work order templates, so you have time to do necessary preventative maintenance without losing time on a job site.
 It also helps the equipment manager spread out maintenance scheduling more efficiently, so all your assets aren’t in the shop at the same time, requiring expensive rentals to keep jobs on track.

 No more phone calls between the mechanic and the equipment manager to discuss asset records and repairs.
 The equipment maintenance app automatically updates both parties so they can continue their work without constant calls to discover information.
 Less time on the phone means the asset is back in rotation sooner, and the equipment manager receives an update as soon as it's available.